 On their studio albums, Miles’ Second Great Quintet, now with Wayne Shorter on tenor saxophone in place of Coleman, explored new musical territory that was informed by both the nascent free jazz scene and the new harmonic approach of modal jazz.

-Albums like E.S.P and Miles Smiles spotlight Williams’ drumming, which is loose and exciting; freer than his predecessors, but still highly swinging.
+Albums like E.S.P, Nefertiti and Miles Smiles spotlight Williams’ drumming, which is loose and exciting; freer than his predecessors, but still highly swinging.

 Other 1960s albums: sideman and bandleader